andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 Now commit and push the config file `crazy-client.properties` to the remote server.

-Having it done, we can now startup our application server as a common spring boot app (Run as Spring Boot App) and see if our configurations are being exposed:
+Having it done, we can now start up our application server as a common spring boot app (Run as Spring Boot App) and see if our configurations are being exposed:

 ![Spring cloud Config](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/config-server-server.png "Spring cloud Config")

 > If you have created the git remote repository you should see a different value for the "name" key in the request result.
 In the above example the "name" is pointing to my local machine where I have created the git repository containing the configuration.

-If everything was correctly setted up, the configuration can be properly accessed when we request for them accessing `localhost:8888/{application-name}/default`.
+If everything was correctly set up, the configuration can be properly accessed when we request for them accessing `localhost:8888/{application-name}/default`.

 By now, client applications can consume configs provided by our server application.
 Let's check how it can be done.